alexander-klokov/image-convolution/README.md

 ## Lessons Learned

-- High occupancy does not guarantee high performance.
+- High occupancy does not guarantee high performance, but you should seek high occupancy.
+- Know your hardware.
+Use all available warps.
 - Following common sense could lead to a dramatic performance boost.
 - For this particular kernel, using the _float_ type instead of the "more reasonable" _unsigned char_ allowed me to avoid shared memory bank conflicts.